Pierre Dumanoir le Pelley: First French Empire

 For two days Villeneuve shadowed the retreating British, but did not seek a battle.
 Instead he sailed to A Coruña, arriving on 1 August.
 Here he received orders from Napoleon to sail to Brest and Boulogne as planned.
 Instead, perhaps believing a false report of a superior British fleet in the Bay of Biscay, and against the Spanish commanders' objections, he sailed away back to Cádiz, rendering Napoleon's planned invasion of Britain wholly impossible.

-Villeneuve, who had retired to Cadiz with the combined squadrons of France and Spain, learned that the Emperor had just sent Vice-Admiral de Rosily by land to replace him in his command.
+Villeneuve, who had retired to Cádiz with the combined squadrons of France and Spain, learned that the Emperor had just sent Vice-Admiral de Rosily by land to replace him in his command.
 Secretly warned by Navy Minister Decrès, he hoped to prevent this disgrace by a bold move, and Villeneuve, until now so irresolute, took the decision to throw himself headlong into the enemy, rather than return to France with a mark of shame on his forehead.
 Inexperienced crews and the difficulties of getting out of Cádiz meant that it took two days to get all 34 ships out of port and in some kind of order.
 On 21 October 1805, Villeneuve met the English squadron at Cape Trafalgar.
 Its fleet consisted of thirty-three ships, five frigates and two brigs.
 Dumanoir was aboard the ship Formidable, from which he commanded a division that was initially placed in the rearguard where the most appalling confusion reigned.
 But following a lof-for-lof transfer, his division found itself in the vanguard of the Franco-Spanish fleet and was spared by Nelson's attack which cut the centre and the rearguard.

 As soon as the wind allowed him, Dumanoir went to the aid of the Bucentaure and the Santísima Trinidad.
 He found the two vessels completely dismasted.
 The Formidable had suffered a great deal herself and was making six feet of water an hour.
 Her mast was ready to fall and was only held back by the shrouds.
 In this situation, Dumanoir simply decided to hold the wind and sent a signal to the other ships in his fleet to do the same.
 Other authors write that he remained a motionless spectator even though he still had the Formidable, the Duguay-Trouin, the Scipion and the Mont Blanc under his command, and that he walked away without fighting.